Tracie England is a partner in the firm of Hite, Fanning & Honeyman L.L.P., focusing her practice in the areas of:

 Medical, nursing, nursing home and dental malpractice/negligence defense

-Professional licensing defense for physicians, nurses, dentists, physical and occupational therapists, mental health professionals, group boarding homes and long term care facilities.
+Professional licensing and certfication defense for physicians, nurses, nurses aids, dentists, pharmacy professionals, physical and occupational therapists, mental health professionals, group boarding homes and long term care facilities.

 Estate Planning, Wills, Trusts and Probate.

 Tracie completed the elite International Association of Defense Counsel Trial Academy in 2007.
 She received her B.A., magna cum laude, in Psychology, with a Minor in Criminal Justice, from Wichita State University, and her J.D., with honors, from Washburn University School of Law.
 She was an intern for the U.S. District Attorney and clerked for a large Kansas law firm, prior to serving a clerkship at Hite, Fanning & Honeyman L.L.P., where she now enjoys the practice of law.
 Tracie joined Hite, Fanning & Honeyman L.L.P. in 2001, and has served as the firm's Legal Assistant Supervisor and Associate Training Coordinator.

 She is active in her community and church, and has provided pro bono services involving administrative actions, debt collection, tax collection, estate planning and landlord/tenant issues.
 Tracie is an active volunteer in the schools of her children, including significant involvement in the Wildcat Booster Club an their school.
 She married her husband in 1990, and together they raise their three children with the same principles Tracie employs in her legal career - respect, ethics, hard work and diligence.